The Euclidean-hyperboloidal foliation method. Application to f(R) modified gravity: Analysis in the hyperboloidal domain

 \subsection{Objective}

-Once the solution is constructed outside of the light-cone $\{r > t-1\}$, one is ready to do the same in the interior region.
+Once the solution is constructed outside of the light cone $\{r > t-1\}$, we are in a position to analyze the interior region.
 The essential work was accomplished in our previous work \cite{PLF-YM-two} when the initial data coincides with the Schwarzschild metric outside of a disc on the initial slice.
-In the present case as well as in \cite{PLF-YM-main}, we need to take care on the influence form the outside region.
-These effects are viewed as several additional contributions: \begin{itemize} \item boundary terms when one applies the Hardy-Poincar\'e type inequalities, \\ \item boundary contribution when one applies the argument of integration along characteristics for wave equations, \\ \item boundary contribution when one applies the argument of integration along rays for Klein-Gordon equations, \\ \item exterior contribution when one applies the pointwise estimates based on Kirchhoff's formula, \\ \item boundary terms when doing energy estimates. \end{itemize} In the same time, we also have to treat the new quadratic terms $\Gbb_{\coeffi}[\phi,g]$, $\Mbb_{\coeffi}[\phi,\psi,g]$ coupled in the Einstein equation, and the source terms coupled in the right-hand side of the Klein-Gordon equations satisfied by $\phi$ and $\psi$
+In the present case as well as in \cite{PLF-YM-main}, we need to take care of the influence from the outside region.
+These effects are viewed as several additional contributions: \begin{itemize} \item boundary terms when we apply the Hardy-Poincar\'e type inequalities,

-When the above additional contributions do not destroy (in some degree) the established estimates, the whole argument in \cite{PLF-YM-two} will still lead to global existence result.
-The rest of this section is devoted to these works.